-Differences in the maximum ice crystal concentration at each model level as a function of time between all the sensitivity runs and the control are shown in Figure 9.
+Differences in the maximum ice crystal concentration at each model level as a function of time between all the sensitivity runs and control are shown in Fig. 9.

-For the early onset1 run, the differences at the upper levels were small since the onset freezing temperature was only relaxed from -8 to -3°C. However, the increase in the ice crystal number concentration in the HM zone was $5.9 L^{-1}$ .
+For the early onset1 run, the differences at the upper levels were small since the onset freezing temperature was only relaxed from -8 to -3 °C. However, the increase in the ice crystal number concentration in the HM zone was $5.9 L^{-1}$ .
 For the enhancement run Cooper10x, the concentration increased both in the upper levels and in the HM zone due to more primary ice production, and the latter is $13.4 L^{-1}$ .

 With both relaxation and enhancement, the increase in the HM zone was $30.6 L^{-1}$ .
-The relaxation led to earlier secondary ice production and the enhancement increased ice production not only in the HM zone but also in the higher levels.
+The relaxation led to earlier secondary ice production and the enhancement increased ice production not only in the HM zone, but also in the higher levels.
 The differences in concentrations further increased to $45.2 L^{-1}$ in early onset1 & 100xINP and $48.5 L^{-1}$ in early onset2 & 100xINP, as expected.
-There were more (less) increases in the lower (upper) levels when using the DeMott scheme (Demott) because of the slope of the DeMott curve, i.e., more IN at higher temperatures.
+There were more (fewer) increases in the lower (upper) levels when using the DeMott scheme (Demott) because of the slope of the DeMott curve, i.e. more INP at higher temperatures.
 The ice concentration in the HM zone in Demott was $11.6 L^{-1}$ .
-When the onset freezing temperature was relaxed from -8 to -3°C (early Demott), there was a slight increase at the upper levels, but a larger increase in the HM zone ( $32.1 L^{-1}$ ).
-With both relaxation and enhancement (Demott 10xINP), the increase in the HM zone was even larger ( $40.3 L^{-1}$ ), although not as large as in the early onset1 & 100xINP or early onset2 & 100xINP.
+When the onset freezing temperature was relaxed from -8 to -3 °C (early)